 We are the largest distributor of information technology, or IT, products and solutions worldwide based on revenues.
 We offer a broad range of IT products and services and help generate demand and create efficiencies for our customers and suppliers around the world.
 The IT distribution industry in which we operate is characterized by narrow gross profit as a percentage of net sales, or gross margin, and narrow income from operations as a percentage of net sales, or operating margin.
-Historically, our margins have been impacted by pressures from price competition, as well as changes in vendor terms and conditions, including, but not limited to, variations in vendor rebates and incentives, our ability to return inventory to vendors, and time periods qualifying for price protection.
+Historically, our margins have been impacted by pressures from price competition and declining average selling prices, as well as changes in vendor terms and conditions, including, but not limited to, variations in vendor rebates and incentives, our ability to return inventory to vendors, and time periods qualifying for price protection.
 We expect these competitive pricing pressures and restrictive vendor terms and conditions to continue in the foreseeable future.
 To mitigate these factors, we have implemented changes to and continue to refine our pricing strategies, inventory management processes and vendor program processes.
 In addition, we continuously monitor and change, as appropriate, certain terms and conditions offered to our customers to reflect those being imposed by our vendors.
-We have also improved our profitability through our diversification of product offerings, including our entry into adjacent product segments such as the expansion into consumer electronics and automatic identification and data capture markets.
+We have also improved our profitability through our diversification of product offerings, including our entry into adjacent product segments such as consumer electronics and automatic identification/data capture and point-of-sale.
 Our business also requires significant levels of working capital primarily to finance accounts receivable.
 We have historically relied on, and continue to rely heavily on, available cash, debt and trade credit from vendors for our working capital needs.

-In June 2007, we acquired certain net assets of DBL Distributing Inc., or DBL, a leading distributor of consumer electronics accessories and related products in the U.S. DBL offers a comprehensive mix of more than 17,000 consumer electronics products to thousands of independent retailers across the U.S. DBL also publishes the most comprehensive consumer electronics wholesale catalog in the industry.
-DBL was acquired for \$101.7 million, which includes an initial cash price of \$96.0 million and working capital at acquisition date and related acquisition costs of \$5.7 million (see Note 5 to our consolidated financial statements).
+In June 2007, we acquired certain assets and liabilities of DBL Distributing Inc., or DBL, a leading distributor of consumer electronics accessories and related products in the U.S. DBL offers a comprehensive mix of more than 17,000 consumer electronics products to thousands of independent retailers across the U.S. DBL also publishes the most comprehensive consumer electronics wholesale catalog in the industry.
+DBL was acquired for \$101.7 million, which includes an initial cash price of \$96.0 million including related acquisition costs plus an estimated working capital adjustment of \$5.7 million which is subject to a final true-up to be agreed to by the two parties (see Note 5 to our consolidated financial statements).
 The initial purchase price was funded through our existing borrowing capacity and cash.